Civil Aviation Authority (United Kingdom): ATOL

 The CAA also oversees the Air Travel Organisers' Licensing (ATOL).

 By law, every UK travel company which sells air holidays and flights is required to hold an ATOL, which stands for Air Travel Organiser's Licence.

 If a travel company with an ATOL ceases trading, the ATOL scheme protects customers who had booked holidays with the firm.
 It ensures they do not get stranded abroad or lose money.

 The scheme is designed to reassure customers that their money is safe, and will provide assistance in the event of a travel company failure.

 History

 Before 1972, regulation of aviation was the responsibility of the Air Registration Board.

 The CAA was established in 1972, under the terms of the Civil Aviation Act 1971 (c.
 75), following the recommendations of a government committee chaired by Sir Ronald Edwards.
 The CAA has been a public corporation of the Department for Transport since then.
 The Air Registration Board became the Airworthiness Division of the Authority.

-The Civil Aviation Act 1982 (c.
-16) was an act of Parliament to address evolving conditions, and currently governs air flight in the UK.
+The Civil Aviation Act 1982 addressed evolving conditions, and currently governs air flight in the UK.

 Responsibility for air traffic control in the UK passed to NATS in the run-up to the establishment of its public-private partnership in 2001.

 The priorities of the chair, as recorded by letter upon the accession to government of the Cameron–Clegg coalition were, chief amongst others: